A forward-looking structure for the SNSF

 Foundation Council

 The Foundation Council will continue to be responsible for ensuring that the SNSF remains true to its mission and for overall governance.
-It will be composed of personalities from science, the economy, politics and administration.
-With between 7 and 11 members (previously 42), the Foundation Council will have a size that is suited to its overall strategic management tasks.
+It is composed of personalities from science, the economy, politics and administration.
+With between 7 and 11 members (previously 42), the Foundation Council has a size that is suited to its overall strategic management tasks.

 Research Council

-In line with the principle of scientific self-administration, the Research Council will determine funding schemes and funding policies to an even greater extent in the future.
+In line with the principle of scientific self-administration, the Research Council will now play an even greater role in defining funding schemes and funding policies.

-The Research Council will continue to be responsible for selecting grant applications submitted to the SNSF.
-It will make the funding decisions and ensure high standards in evaluation.
-To this end, it is already being supported by scientific experts today.
-Every year, 80 to 100 evaluation panels with around 1000 honorary members assess the applications and lay the foundations for the Research Council’s decisions.
+The Research Council will continue to be responsible for selecting which of the submitted applications are approved.
+It makes the funding decisions and ensures high standards in evaluation.
+To do so, it is supported by scientific experts.
+Every year, 80 to 100 evaluation panels comprising around 1,000 honorary members assess the applications and provide the basis for the Research Council’s decisions.

-The new Research Council will be composed of between 30 and 80 highly qualified researchers working at universities and other institutions in Switzerland.
+The new Research Council will be composed of up to 80 highly qualified researchers working at higher education and other institutions in Switzerland.
 The flexible number of members makes it possible to organise the Research Council in line with specific needs.

-An Academic Board will lead the activities of the Research Council.
-It will support the SNSF in addressing future challenges.
-The Academic Board will consist of 5 to 6 members of the Research Council and the Director of the SNSF (in an advisory capacity).
+The Academic Board leads the activities of the Research Council and supports the SNSF in addressing future challenges.
+The Academic Board consists of 5 to 6 members of the Research Council and the Director of the SNSF (in an advisory capacity).

 Delegates Assembly

-The Delegates Assembly is a new advisory body that will help shape the development of the SNSF.
-In this body, the universities and other research institutions, the Swiss Academies of Arts and Sciences, and the associations of early-career researchers will represent their interests.
-The Delegates Assembly will comprise a maximum of 40 members.
+The Delegates Assembly is a new advisory body that helps shape the development of the SNSF.
+In this body, the interests of Swiss higher education and other research institutions, the Swiss Academies of Arts and Sciences, and the associations of early-career researchers are represented.
+The Delegates Assembly has a maximum of 40 members.

 Executive Management